A fundamental derivation of two Boris solvers and the Ge-Marsden theorem: The two fundamental magnetic algorithms

-To see how these algorithms work, consider the case of an electron in a constant magnetic field with $\w=2$, $\bh=\hat {\bf z}$, $\br=(x,y)$, $\bv=\bv_\perp=(v_x,v_y)$, with initial velocity $\bv_0=(0,v_0)$, $\br_0=(r_g,0)$, where $v_0=1$ and where $r_g=v_0/\w=1/2$ is the gyro-radius.
+To see how these magnetic integrators work, consider the case of an electron in a constant magnetic field with $\w=2$, $\bh=\hat {\bf z}$, $\br=(x,y)$, $\bv=\bv_\perp=(v_x,v_y)$, with initial velocity $\bv_0=(0,v_0)$, $\br_0=(r_g,0)$, where $v_0=1$ and where $r_g=v_0/\w=1/2$ is the gyro-radius.
 Let's take a large $\dt=\pi/4$, so that $\ta=\w\dt=\pi/2$.
 Therefore both $\br$ and $\bv$ rotate through $90^\circ$ 4 times to complete one orbit.
-The VV and PV trajectories are the square orbits shown on Fig.1.
-For VV, the position update (\ref{mvv}) is $\dt$ times the initial velocity rotated $45^\circ$, so the length of the displacement is $v_0\dt$.
-For PV, the position update (\ref{pvr}) is $\dt$ times half the diagonal of a square with sides $v_0$, which is $v_0\dt/\sqrt{2}$.
-Therefore the displacement of VV is $\sqrt{2}$ times that of PV, as shown.
-Their trajectories fall outside and inside of gyro-circle respectively.
+The M2a and M2b trajectories are the square orbits shown in Fig.1.
+For M2a, the position update (\ref{mvv}) is $\dt$ times the initial velocity rotated $45^\circ$, so the length of the displacement is $v_0\dt$.
+For M2b, the position update (\ref{pvr}) is $\dt$ times half the diagonal of a square with sides $v_0$, which is $v_0\dt/\sqrt{2}$.
+Therefore the displacement of M2a is $\sqrt{2}$ times that of M2b, as shown.
+Their trajectories fall outside and inside of the gyro-circle respectively.